1696 Jacobite assassination plot: Aftermath

-The attempt did not take place on either day when the plotters were in position, and on 23 February 1696 a proclamation was made against them.
-A number of Jacobites connected to Fenwick, but not involved in the plot were arrested, including James Grahme on 3 March 1696, Thomas Higgons and Bevil Higgons; they were later released.
-On 21 March, Thomas Bruce, 2nd Earl of Ailesbury, another not directly involved in the plot was taken to the Tower of London, where he was kept until February 1697.
-Viscount Montgomery went into hiding after being named in a proclamation; he gave himself up on 15 December 1696 and was held in Newgate Prison for about seven months.
+On 23 February 1696, warrants were issued for the participants, among them Friend, Charnock, Parkyns, and Rookwood, as well as sympathisers including James Grahme, Thomas Higgons and Bevil Higgons, who were later released.
+On 21 March, Ailesbury was taken to the Tower of London, where he remained until February 1697.
+William Herbert, 2nd Marquess of Powis went into hiding, but surrendered in December 1696 and was held in Newgate Prison for about seven months.